Garados007/Werwolf/doc/version-1.0/plans.md

 Because this is my hobby free time project this will take some time.
 I hope I can finish these changes at the end of 2020.

+The old tickets will not be deleted.
+Instead new ones will created.